Computer Science

 CS4983Senior Technical Report2 ch (2C) (W)

-Builds on the skills developed in CS 3997 through the preparation and presentation of a technical report, which is typically a critical analysis paper.
+Enhance technical writing and analytical skills by preparing and presenting a comprehensive technical report, which is typically a critical analysis paper.

 Prerequisite: CS 3997